Pragati-coders/URL-Shortener/README.md

 <div align="center">

-### 🚀 Built with ❤️ using React, Tailwind CSS, Shadcn UI, and Supabase
+### 🚀 Built with ❤️ using React, Tailwind CSS, Shadcn UI, and Supabase.

 **If you like this project, don't forget to leave a ⭐ on GitHub!**